jaredball/BusinesRecommendationSystem/README.md

 **Note:**

-Ensure that the business and review JSON files downloaded from the YELP dataset are renamed to (`businessdata.json` and `reviewdata.json`) and are present in the `src/database/` directory before running the application.
+Ensure that the business and review JSON files downloaded from the Yelp dataset are renamed to (`businessdata.json` and `reviewdata.json`) and are present in the `src/database/` directory before running the application.